COVILHÃ

 Major economic activities in the region include textiles, food production, agriculture, tourism and mining.
 The Panasqueira mines in the municipality of Covilhã, located over 30 kilometers to southwest of the city, is a large tin-tungsten mine made up of multiple concessions that started production in 1898.
 The industrial mining center commonly known as Panasqueira Mines extends over a vast area covered by the Panasqueira and Vale da Ermida Mining Fields with a total area around 20.5 km2.
 There is an estimated 12,000 km of tunnels, some still working and others already abandoned.
 At the time of World War II, about 10,000 people worked in the mine; by 2017, approximately 370.
 The mine had a planned production for more than 30 years as of 2017.
 The University of Beira Interior, established in 1979, has great importance in the city today.
 The Centro Hospitalar Universitário Cova da Beira at Covilhã, a state-run university hospital, plays a major role in the region.
 Covilhã is traditionally a center of wool and textile industries - the university's central building was the Royal Textile Factory, established by the Marquis of Pombal in the 18th century.
 Covilhã has deep industrial roots and is still one of the biggest woolen fabric producers in Europe.

-The textile industry produces about 40,000 km of fabric per year, mainly through companies like Paulo de Oliveira, Penteadora, Tessimax and A. Saraiva, which supply large worldwide textile and fashion brands such as Hugo Boss, Armani, Zegna, Marks & Spencer, Yves St. Laurent, Calvin Klein and Christian Dior.
+The textile industry produces about 40,000 km of fabric per year, mainly through companies like Paulo de Oliveira, Penteadora, Tessimax, and A. Saraiva, which supply large worldwide textile and fashion brands such as Hugo Boss, Armani, Zegna, Marks & Spencer, Yves St. Laurent, Calvin Klein and Christian Dior.

 Tourism is also important, and the city serves as a winter and mountain resort.
 Fruit production is important in the region of Cova da Beira, a subregion centered in Covilhã's municipality.
 Frulact, a Portuguese fruit processing company, has major industrial facilities in the municipality of Covilhã.

 The city has a science park, Parkurbis, which has attracted several new businesses to the area.
-There is a large shopping centre in Covilhã, Serra Shopping, and besides a wide variety of shops, it has hypermarket, four cinemas and many restaurants.
+There is a large shopping center in Covilhã, Serra Shopping, and besides a wide variety of shops, it has a hypermarket, four cinemas and many restaurants.
 Hypermarkets and supermarkets located in the lower part of the town include Continente (inside Serra Shopping), Intermarché, Pingo Doce, and Lidl.
 The Public Market (Mercado Municipal) is another option and an opportunity to buy fresh produce directly from the producers.
-Covilhã hosts one of the biggest data centres in Europe, with the capacity to store 30 petabytes of information at onset.
+Covilhã hosts one of the biggest data centers in Europe, with the capacity to store 30 petabytes of information at onset.
 The building, which belongs to Altice, opened in September 2013 and has a floor area the size of 13 football pitches.

 Transport

 The nearest airports are located in Lisbon and Porto.
 From these two cities, Covilhã can be very easily reached both by train and bus.
-The railway and bus stations of Covilhã are within a walking distance from one to the other (10 minutes walk).
+The railway and bus stations of Covilhã are within walking distance from one to the other (10 minutes walk).
 It is also possible to reach Covilhã directly by bus from abroad.

 From Covilhã northwards to Guarda trains were operated by diesel motorcars.
 This scenic stretch of mountainous rural line provides the strategic last leg of the Beira Baixa Railway linking it to Guarda via Belmonte.
-However, for twelve years it was closed for modernisation and electrification.
-The works, originally due for completion in 2011, were finally completed permitting reopening of the 46 km line to Guarda in May 2021 after serious funding issues due to the weakness of the Portuguese economy.
+However, for twelve years it was closed for modernization and electrification.
+The works, originally due for completion in 2011, were finally completed permitting the reopening of the 46 km line to Guarda in May 2021 after serious funding issues due to the weakness of the Portuguese economy.

 A bus network – Transportes Urbanos da Covilhã – covers the entire urban area as well as the outskirts of the city, making it easy to travel both within and outside the city limits, although the buses are infrequent (not less than 1 hour between buses).
 Several bus lines serve university buildings.
 Cabs are also an option.
 They are painted cream (mostly black these days) and sometimes have a roof-light to identify them.
-In town they use taximeters, but once outside urban boundaries the service is charged per km.
+In town they use taximeters, but once outside urban boundaries, the service is charged per km.

 SERRA DA ESTRELA